Skip to main content

 Time difference

-Sweden conforms to Central European Time, which is one hour ahead of Greenwich Mean Time.
+Sweden follows Central European Time (CET), which is one hour ahead of Greenwich Mean Time (GMT).

 What is the current time in Sweden?

-Here is a useful link for seeing the current time in Sweden: Current local time in Sweden.
+Here is a helpful link for seeing the current time in Sweden: Current local time in Sweden.